compose-x/ecs_composex/docs/readme.rst

                             region
       -b BUCKETNAME, --bucket-name BUCKETNAME
-                            Bucket name to upload the templates to --no-upload           Whether the templates should be uploaded or not.
+                            Bucket name to upload the templates to --use-spot-fleet      Runs spotfleet for EC2.
-      --deploy              Whether or not you would like to deploy the stack to CFN.
-      --use-spot-fleet      Runs spotfleet for EC2.
 If used in combination of --use-fargate, it will create an additional SpotFleet